Nation faces a double coronavirus surge as omicron spreads - NewsBreak

 Outside the U.S., the president of the European Union said omicron will become the dominant variant in a month and declared that “once again, this Christmas will be overshadowed by the pandemic.”

 Scientists around the world are racing to understand omicron, which has a large number of worrisome mutations in important regions of its genetic structure that could affect how it spreads from person to person.
-How quickly the number of cases doubles, known as “doubling time,” can give a preview of what the disease burden could be in a few weeks.Kroger ending some COVID-19 benefits for unvaccinated employees
+How quickly the number of cases doubles, known as “doubling time,” can give a preview of what the disease burden could be in a few weeks.Severe COVID-19 infections may reduce male fertility, study finds

 CDC Director Rochelle Walensky said Wednesday that early data suggests omicron is more transmissible than delta, with a doubling time of about two days.